-Archaeological Priority
+Archaeological Priority Area:

-Archaeological Area: Pinner Village Archaeological Priority Area
+Pinner Village Archaeological Priority Area

-4.30 Planning permission for the demolition of existing disused timber-framed, steel-roofed buildings and redevelopment for 30 flats with associated amenity space and two disabled persons' car parking bays was allowed, on appeal, on 25th February 2008 (P/1907/07).
+4.18 Planning permission for the demolition of existing disused timberframed, steel-roofed buildings and redevelopment for 30 flats with associated amenity space and two disabled persons' car parking bays was allowed, on appeal, on 25th February 2008 (P/1907/07).
 A further planning permission was granted for a revised scheme comprising 26 flats on 17th December 2010 (P/1966/09).
 On 20th April 2011 the Council refused an application for an extension of time for the implementation of planning permission P/1907/07 due to inadequate room sizes.

-4.31 The site is suitable for a mix of uses comprising residential and appropriate town centre uses.
+The site is suitable for a mix of uses comprising residential and appropriate town centre uses.
 Proposals should enable investigation of the potential for below-ground archaeology within the archaeological priority area of Pinner Village.
+As the site is adjacent to London Underground infrastructure, early consultation with Transport for London's infrastructure protection team will be required.